Frenchay Hospital

-Frenchay Hospital was a large hospital situated in Frenchay, South Gloucestershire, on the north east outskirts of Bristol, England, which is now closed.
-In 2014, it contracted to a few brain and head injuries services.
+Frenchay Hospital was a large hospital in Frenchay, South Gloucestershire, on the north east outskirts of Bristol, England, which closed in 2014.
 It was managed by North Bristol NHS Trust.

 From April to December 2014, most of Frenchay Hospital was progressively closed, with the majority of services moving to a new building at Southmead Hospital.
 Accident and Emergency was transferred on 19 May 2014.
 Child services moved to the Bristol Royal Hospital for Children.
-A few services relating to brain and head injuries remained at the site after December 2014.
+Services relating to brain and head injuries remained at the site and later moved into a newly built clinic.

 History

 Early history

 The hospital, situated in the grounds of a Georgian mansion, Frenchay Park, started life as a tuberculosis hospital (Frenchay Park Sanatorium) in 1921, when Bristol Corporation acquired the land.
 In 1931, five purpose-built buildings were constructed to extend the hospital beyond the original house.

 Concerns about the possibility of heavy bombing casualties led to the hospital being greatly expanded between 1938 and early 1942.
 Although Bristol was severely bombed, the new facilities remained unused.

 When US forces arrived in 1942, the city handed the new hospital facilities over to the Americans, as a sort of reverse Lend-Lease.
 The initial units of the Medical Corps were the 2nd and 77th Evacuation Hospitals and the 152nd Station Hospital.
 Further expansion to the facilities including 27 wards, occurred in late 1942 and it was occupied by the 298th General Hospital.
 Initially, the Americans used the hospital mainly as training facility for their medical staff.
 After D-Day, however, the hospital was used in earnest, under the control of the 100th and then 117th General Hospitals.
 Casualties were flown into Filton or arrived by train from the channel ports.
 Between 5 August and 31 December 1944 a total of 4,954 patients were discharged from Frenchay.

 After the Second World War, the Americans handed the hospital back to the corporation.
 The hospital joined the National Health Service in 1948.
 In 1953, patients and the staff were visited by Frank Sinatra when he was appearing at the local Bristol Hippodrome.